-The situation in Xinjiang has been alternatively dubbed an Orwellian dystopia, a cultural genocide, and even ethnic cleansing.
+The situation in Xinjiang has been alternatively dubbed an Orwellian dystopia, a cultural genocide, a murderous organ bank, and even ethnic cleansing.
 Rian Thum judges Xinjiang has become a police state to rival North Korea, with a formalized racism on the order of South African apartheid.
 In short, you don’t want to be an Uyghur (or Kazakh, or Kyrgyz), in China or abroad.

 But the surveillance state also makes life difficult for hapless travelers who want to explore the region.
 That will be the focus of this article.